 - What justification is there for this load transfer between plates (regardless of what magnitude is transferred)?
 Is equal deflection/stiffness of the two plates assumed?
 Is direct bearing of the top plate on the bottom plate considered adequate for load transfer?
 Is load transfer between the two plates different when looking at moment vs. shear?

-- Should the analysis assume both plates are simple span for one stud bay, should one of the plates be assumed continuous for several adjacent bays, or should both plates be continuous for several bays?
+- Should this analysis assume both plates are simple span for one stud bay, should one of the plates be assumed continuous for several adjacent bays, or should both plates be continuous for several bays?

-- Will the wall gypsum or wood structural panel (WSP) sheathing contribute to resisting the vertical forces acting on the top plate?
+- Will the wall gypsum or wood structural panel sheathing contribute to resisting the vertical forces acting on the top plate?

-The least conservative analysis is to assume that the two plates are acting together as one composite, 3-in.-deep member for both shear and bending.
-Although some engineers use this method, it can be unconservative, since nailed connections in wood members are relatively flexible and the typical nailing pattern between the two plates is not even close to being adequate to make them act compositely due to nail slip.
-The textbook shear flow equations don’t work well for light-frame wood construction since they are based on rigid connections (such as built-up steel I-shapes with welded connections).
+The least conservative analysis is to assume the two plates are acting together as one composite, 3-in.-deep member for both shear and bending.
+Although some engineers use this method, it can be unconservative since nailed connections in wood members are relatively flexible and the typical nailing pattern between the two plates is not close to being adequate to make them act compositely due to nail slip.
+The textbook shear flow equations don’t work well for light-frame wood construction since they are based on rigid connections (such as a built-up steel I-shapes with welded connections).
 This makes achieving adequate shear flow transfer between the two wood plates unreasonable.

-C22.214.171.124a Framing Member Spans.
+C184.108.40.206a Framing Member Spans.
 Framing member spans are limited to 26 feet for floors based on the bending capacity of the double top plate supporting floor framing members.
 The worst-case assumption is that a floor framing member bears directly between two studs creating a concentrated load at mid-span of the top plates.
 Section 220.127.116.11g required band joists, blocking, or other methods to transfer roof, wall, and/or floor loads from upper stories to alleviate the concern of additional loads being transferred through the floor framing members into the top plate.